-If the complaint is:

-- > Jointly about the chair and vice-chair or - > The entire governing board or

-The majority of the governing board

-An independent investigator will carry out the steps in stage 2 (set out in section 6 above).
-They will be appointed by the governing board and will write a formal response at the end of their investigation.
+If the complaint is jointly about the chair and vice-chair, the entire governing board or the majority of the governing board, an independent investigator will carry out the steps in stage 2 (set out in section 6 above).
+They will be appointed by the governing board, and will write a formal response at the end of their investigation.